Charles Kingsford Smith: World War I and early flying experience

 In 1915, he enlisted for duty in the 1st AIF (Australian Army) and served at Gallipoli.
 Initially, he performed duty as a motorcycle dispatch rider, before transferring to the Royal Flying Corps, earning his pilot's wings in 1917.

 In August 1917, while serving with No. 23 Squadron, Kingsford Smith was shot down and received injuries which required amputation of two toes.
 He was awarded the Military Cross for his gallantry in battle.
 As his recovery was predicted to be lengthy, Kingsford Smith was permitted to take leave in Australia where he visited his parents.
 Returning to England, Kingsford Smith was assigned to instructor duties and promoted to Captain.

 On 1 April 1918, along with other members of the Royal Flying Corps, Kingsford Smith was transferred to the newly established Royal Air Force.
 On being demobilised in England, in early 1919, he joined Tasmanian Cyril Maddocks, to form Kingsford Smith, Maddocks Aeros Ltd, flying a joy-riding service mainly in the North of England, during the summer of 1919, initially using surplus DH.6 trainers, then surplus B.E.2s.
 Later Kingsford Smith worked as a barnstormer in the United States before returning to Australia in 1921.

 Applying for a commercial pilot's licence on 2 June 1921, he gave his name as "Charles Edward Kingsford-Smith".

-The Cowra Free Press told how Kingsford Smith flew under the Lachlan road bridge at Cowra, New South Wales, with local motoring identity Ken Richards.
+The Cowra Free Press told how Kingsford Smith flew under the Lachlan road bridge at Cowra, New South Wales, with local "crack motorist" Ken Richards.
 It went on to recount how Kingsford Smith was preparing to also fly under the nearby railway bridge, but was warned by Richards of telegraph wires just in time to prevent a catastrophe.
 Richards, they added, was a mate of Kingsford Smith, and had flown with him several times in France.
 In this version of events, the feat was accomplished "just after the Armistice" (11 November 1918), but may have been in July 1921, when Kingsford Smith was hosting "joy flights" there, in an aircraft owned by the Diggers' Cooperative Aviation Company.
 Later accounts have embellished the story.

 He became one of Australia's first airline pilots when he was chosen by Norman Brearley to fly for the newly formed West Australian Airways, and piloted their Bristol Type 28 Coupe Tourers plane (G-AUDF) that made bi-weekly mail drops to the astronomers during the 1922 Solar Eclipse expedition at Wallal, Western Australia.

 Around this time he began to plan his record-breaking flight across the Pacific.